-I’m the founder of Food Bridge, driven by a deep passion for addressing food waste and food insecurity.
-While volunteering at an urban farm, I was struck by a startling reality: nearly 120 billion pounds of food—about 40% of all food in the U.S.—is wasted each year, while 34 million people, including 9 million children, struggle with hunger.
+While volunteering at an urban farm, I was struck by a startling reality: nearly 100 billion pounds of food—about 40% of all food in the U.S.—is wasted each year, while 47 million people, including 14 million children, struggle with hunger.
 This waste not only represents a missed opportunity to help those in need but also contributes to climate change, accounting for roughly 10% of global greenhouse gas emissions.
 To help tackle this challenge, I combine technology and community service to create innovative, practical solutions.
 In my free time, I enjoy playing piano, basketball, and traveling.

 William is a social entrepreneur and student at Hillbrook Upper School in Downtown San Jose.
 He focuses on practical solutions to everyday challenges, with food waste emerging as a top priority after witnessing surplus food in and around his school.
 He is dedicated to making real impacts and strives to develop more sustainable ways to address this issue.
 William has also been fencing for over a decade and applies the same dedication to his projects.